vmolab/solx/docs/src/03-standard-json.md

           "evm.methodIdentifiers",
           // EVM assembly produced by solc.
           "evm.legacyAssembly",
+          // Unsupported, but emitted as an empty object to preserve compatibility with some toolkits.
+          "evm.gasEstimates",
           // Everything that starts with "evm.bytecode".
           "evm.bytecode",
           // Deploy bytecode produced by solx/LLVM.